phetsims/pendulum-lab/doc/model.md

 energy of m * g * L * (1 - cos(θ)).
 Thermal energy: total - kinetic - potential.

-The 'step' button will move forward a quarter of a second (0.25s).
+The 'step' button will move forward a twentieth of a second (0.05s).

+The Period Timer will time one period trace for a selected pendulum.

+The Return button will reset the position of the pendulum, but will not change any settings.

+Maximum Pendulum values:
+    -Length ( 0.10m < L < 2.00m )
+    -Mass   ( 0.10kg < M < 2.10kg )
+    -Gravity ( 0.00m/s*s < G < 25.00m/s*s)